 This activity is very open ended.
 The students are not provided with data or population bag like in the previous lesson.
 The students collect the data themselves, present them (still in the form of dot plots), and report their findings.
 The only thing that is not very open-ended is that the students are given a ready-made report form that they only have to fill in, so they do not have to write the report themselves.
+The students conduct the research during their free time between Lesson 3 and Lesson 4.
+In lesson 4, they only have to present their findings.
+Each group gets an opportunity to present their finding, while the other groups give feedbacks.

-Figure 4.9 The layout of research project report
+Figure 4.2.4 The layout of research project report